IBM/bamoe/runtime-libraries/bamoe-database-support/bamoe-mssql-mappings/README.md

-# BAMOE SQL Server Support
+# BAMOE SQL Server Mappings
 This module contains the necessary resources to make BAMOE applications that require persistence correctly work in Microsoft SQL Server.